theGreatHerrLebert/ionmob/README.md

 Please feel free to use, alter or extend ```ionmob``` in any way that suits you as it is free and open source under the **GNU General Public License v3.0**.
 Feel also free to let us know about missing functionality, bugs, or contributions you would like to make!

+The `ionmob` packge now is accompanied by out publication in Bioinformatics!
+Read the paper which is fully open access [here](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btad486/7237255).

 * [**TLDR**](#TLDR)
 * [**What is a peptide CCS value?**](#what-is-a-peptide-CCS-value)
 * [**Why do we measure CCS values of ions?**](#why-do-we-measure-CCS-values-of-ions)